• As low as $251/Night

 • Apartment

 This 1,875 sq. ft. historic apartment is centrally located in downtown Wilmington with all of the amenities of home.
-Appreciate a chic space all while having the heart of Wilmington at your door.
+Appreciate a fresh space all while having the heart of Wilmington at your door.
 The apartment includes two full bedrooms and two baths to comfortably sleep four adults.
 The kitchen can accommodate all basic cooking needs.
 Equipped with a full in-unit laundry and an optional paid, public garage parking pass for guests.

 About the Area